Rika Watanabe: Personal life

+Watanabe announced her marriage in March 2026 and her first pregnancy in September that year.

 She is nicknamed Berika (ベリカ), Rika (りか), and Pe-chan (ペーちゃん).

 She is close with Risa Watanabe, who from also from Ibaraki and shares the same family name.
 Fans call them collectively as "W Watanabe" or "Beri Beri". and is also close with Nagasawa Nanako and Neru Nagahama, and are well known among fans as Hotoke-zu.

-She is shy and clumsy, and her treasure Whale Shark Plush "AOKO" of Okinawa Churaumi Aquarium is popular among the fans.
+She has a shy and clumsy disposition, and her treasure Whale Shark Plush "AOKO" of Okinawa Churaumi Aquarium is popular among the fans.

 Skills

 Her special skills are playing the piano and Japanese calligraphy (shodō).

-Preferences

-Her favorite food are bread, chocolate, meat, and potato.
-She does not like fish and tomato.

-Her favorite movies are Tangled and other Disney movies.

 Hobbies

 Her hobbies are visiting neko cafes, shopping, sleeping, and looking up a place with good food and eating there.
 She has decided to eat curry on Thursdays.